HungNguyen686868/DeepReinforcementLearningNanodegree/project1/Report.md

 ### 1. DQNetwork

 The DQNetwork is implemented in Pytorch.
 This network containts 04 fully connected layers (each layer have 64 units) and Relu activation function.
-The hyperparameters are choosen from many attempts of training sessions on the CPU.
+The hyperparameters are choosen from many attempts "trail and error" based on training sessions on the CPU.
 These hyperparameters are given as follows:

 * lr = 0.0001           ( learning rate)
 * epsilon = 1.0,